 Blogging is one of the most common ways small law firms try to grow their online presence.
 By creating a blog, you can offer content catered to the ideal cases your personal injury firm seeks.
 For example, if your expertise is in auto accidents with a focus on bicycling, you could add blog posts about the top 5 things a cyclist can do after a car crash.

 So can you get free personal injury leads from a blog?
 It depends.
-The first thing to consider is every personal injury firm in the country is looking for ways to generate leads for free, so you certainly won’t have the first PI blog online.
+The first thing to consider is every personal injury firm in the country is looking for ways to generate personal injury leads for free, so you certainly won’t have the first PI blog online.
 The other issue with this tactic is it’s slow.
 You can expect to wait at least six months to receive consistent traffic to your blog, and that’s assuming you’re following SEO best practices.
 A blog may be too time consuming for a small firm without a digital marketing team to maintain.

 Option #2: Link Build